robrich/angular-tutorial/src/chapters/chapter05-environments.md

 The src\environments\environment.ts file is the default configurations if no environment is specified when running `ng serve`

 In the environment.ts we need to add the environmentName and apiBaseUrl values.
 The apiBaseUrl is how to get to your service layer, if you have one.
-For now we are going to use http://localhost:3000.
+I have created an API for us to use at https://dj-sails-todo.azurewebsites.net

 <h4 class="exercise-start">
     <b>Exercise</b>: Setup Default Configuration